HannahSchyf/Scytale-Data-Assignment/README.md

 ```
 python transform.py
 ```
+This saves the manipulated data in a parquet file ../Merged_PRs.pqt.

 ## Additional filters
 If you would like to filter the output data from the transform level, this can be done by using a flag filter.
 ```